Canada–United States Safe Third Country Agreement: Signing

-Canada's Federal Court ruled on July 22, 2020, that the Safe Third Country Agreement was invalid because it infringes on the rights of asylum seekers, specifically rights guaranteed under section 7 of the Canadian Charter of Rights and Freedoms to "life, liberty, and security of the person."
-As when enforcing STCA, the refugees returning to the US are detained and imprisoned there, which is a “foreseeable” consequence of Canada's actions.
-The decision was suspended for six months to allow time for the Parliament of Canada to respond by changing legislation or for the government to appeal the decision.

-The decision was stayed again on October 26, 2020, by the Federal Court of Appeal to allow time to hear the case.
-The appeal was granted by the Federal Court of Appeal in April 2021, overturning the earlier Federal Court decision and upholding the STCA as constitutional.

 Provisions

 Areas of effect

 The Safe Third Country Agreement applies to refugee claimants who are seeking entry to Canada or the United States at Canada-United States land border crossings (including by rail).
-It also applies at airports if a person who is seeking refugee protection in country B was determined not to be a refugee in country A, and is in transit through country A as part of their deportation.
+It also applies at airports if a person who is seeking refugee protection in country B was determined not to be a refugee in country A, and is in transit through country B as part of their deportation.

 For example, a refugee claimant in Canada who has been determined not to be a refugee in the United States, has been ordered deported from the United States, and is in transit through a Canadian airport as part of their removal from the United States.

+The Safe Third Country Agreement does not apply to a person making a refugee claim 14 days or more after entering Canada from the United States.

 Exceptions

 Exceptions to the Safe Third Country Agreement are defined as four types: